|

 mostly travel alone or with my spouse (also a writer),

-never with my
+never with my any of my three Great Danes.

-(She's very large and would require an adult ticket.
+Each would have required an adult ticket.

 (-: )